serokell/blog-posts/whats-that-typeclass-alternative/article.md

-You may come across a programming task where you want to implement something like:
+You may come across a programming task where you want to implement the following pattern: try _this_ and, if it doesn't work out, try _the other thing_.

-Try _this_ and, if it doesn't work out, try _that_ - or one could say a computation composed of two (or more) alternatives which should be tried one after the other until one of them produces a useful result.
+In other words, you want a computation composed of two (or more) alternatives which should be tried one after the other until one of them produces a useful result.

-As an example, lets build a function which takes a `String` as input and returns `Just String` if that input is either `"bob"` or `"alice"`.
+As an example, let's build a function that takes a `String` as input and returns `Just String` if that input is either `"bob"` or `"alice"`.

-Although there might be a lot of other ways to solve this task, we'll do it by defining two functions:
+First, we'll define two functions:

 ```haskell
 isAlice :: String -> Maybe String